Cloud vending software for smart machines, retrofits, and mixed fleets.

 Launch sequence and checklist

-The most reliable launch sequence for a Narcan vending programme follows a clear order: programme design first, machine path second, monitoring setup third, reporting outputs fourth, then launch with ownership already defined.
+The most reliable launch sequence for a Narcan vending deployment follows a clear order: deployment design first, machine path second, monitoring setup third, reporting outputs fourth, then launch with ownership already defined.

 That sequence reduces improvisation and produces a more credible public-health deployment from day one.